 Play Therapy—Children are often overlooked in the family struggling with addiction unless they are “acting out.”
 These behaviors are often associated with the core problems in the family.
 Other children internalize their emotions or behave in ways that attempt to minimize the impact of addiction problems.
 All children feel the pain of hurting families and can benefit from play therapy, where they can express emotions and learn coping skills.

 Eye Movement Desensitization and Reprocessing (EMDR) allows clients to explore their triggers.
 Resolving internal conflicts that trigger use is a vital part of the CCCG holistic approach to recovery.

 Expressive Arts Therapy involves the use of creative arts as a form of non-verbal expression.
 The process of creation is emphasized rather than the final product.
 People can heal through use of imagination and forms of creative expression.
 No previous art experience is necessary.

 Hypnotherapy is an effective treatment to increase tolerance of pain associated with withdrawal in motivated clients.
 The CCCG addiction team has a hypnotherapist to assist clients with pain management associated with withdrawal.
 Hypnotherapy also is effective with smoking cessation and appetite reduction.

-All Addiction Team members are committed to providing the highest quality of care and are required to obtain a minimum of 10 hours of continuing education credits in the addiction field each year.
+All Addiction Team members are committed to providing the highest quality of care and are required to obtain a minimum of 30 hours of continuing education credits related to the addiction field each year.
 This ensures you will receive the latest and most effective services available.